StatMixedML/StatMixedML/README.md

 <br />
 <br />

-##
-- How to reach me 📫
+## How to contact me 📫

-Easiest would be to navigate to the corresponding repo of interest and to raise an issue or start a discussion.
+The easiest way would be to navigate to the corresponding repo of interest and to raise an issue or start a discussion.

 ## 💻 My projects